-A 21st Century term “helicopter parent” refers to a person who pays extremely close attention to his or her child or children, particularly at educational institutions.
-They rush to prevent any harm or failure from befalling them or letting them learn from their own mistakes, sometimes even contrary to the children’s wishes.
-They are so named because, like a helicopter, they hover closely overhead, rarely out of reach whether their children need them or not.
-An extension of the term, “Black Hawks” has been coined for those who cross the line from a mere excess of zeal to unethical behavior such as writing their children’s college admission essays.
+The twenty-first century term “helicopter parent” refers to a person who pays extremely close attention to his or her children, especially within the realm of educational institutions.
+They rush to prevent any harm or failure from befalling their children.
+They prevent their children from learning from their own mistakes, sometimes even contrary to the children’s own wishes.
+They are so named because, like a helicopter, they hover closely overhead, rarely out of reach — whether their children need them or not.
+An extension of the term, “Black Hawks” has been coined for those parents who cross the line from a mere excess of zeal to unethical behavior, including writing their children’s college admission essays.

 1. Do all of your conversations with your child involve the college admissions process?